ericelliott/odotjs/README.markdown

     equal(instance.foo, 'bar',
       'The o.factory({ ignoreOptions: true}) setting should allow ' +
-      'the instance factory to skip adding options to the created' + 'object.');
+      'the instance factory to skip adding options to the created ' + 'object.');

 ## Utilities